 - Adult fleas are mostly found on the skin surface of our pets.
 Eggs, larvae, and pupae are found in the environment, such as deep in carpets, crevices, or furnishings.
 They can survive for years in the right conditions.

 - Dogs can develop allergies to fleas; even one bite can cause a severe skin reaction.
-This is called flea allergy dermatitis.
+This is called Flea Allergy Dermatitis in Dogs

 Flea infestations can be extremely difficult to get rid of.
-Prevention is much better than treatment, as treatment can be frustrating, expensive, and often takes months.
+Prevention of fleas is much better than treatment, as treatment can be frustrating, expensive, and often takes months.

 Symptoms of fleas in dogs